brotoo25/firestore-livedata/README.md

 ## What's this?

-Set of Kotlin extension functions used to convert realtime updates of Firebase FireStore collections/documents into LiveData objects from Android Architecture Components.
+Set of Kotlin extension functions used to convert realtime updates from Firebase Firestore collections/documents into LiveData objects (Android Architecture Components).

 ## Download